CircuitVerse/Interactive-Book/docs/bool2.md

 As an exercise to the reader, complete the truth table to show that they are logically equivalent.

-## Undefined Input & Don't Cares
+## Undefined input & don't-cares

-The definition of a "Don't care" is a combination of input values that is not known, and could be either `0` or `1`.
-For the purposes of variable simplification, choose the greedy approach of picking between {`0`, `1`} such that the simplified expression has less terms.
+The definition of a "don't-care" is a combination of input values that is not known, and could be either `0` or `1`.
+For the purposes of variable simplification, we would choose the greedy approach of picking between {`0`, `1`} such that the simplified expression has less terms.

 Let's consider the following truth-table: